 G-Shock GWG-1000 Mudmaster

-The simplest way to describe the Mudmaster is as an upgraded Rangeman in a tactical analog-digital form.
+The simplest way to describe the Mudmaster is that it’s like an upgraded Rangeman in a tactical analog-digital form.
 It has a similar mud-resistant guarded button structure with gaskets in the cylinders and button shafts, and a screw lock crown.
 It also utilizes Alpha Gel at key points to add resistance to extreme vibration.
-It has a Triple Sensor Version 3 to measure direction bearing, temperature, altitude, and barometric pressure.
-Like other top of the line analog G-Shock watches it has a sapphire crystal.
+It has the Triple Sensor Version 3 to measure direction bearing, temperature, altitude, and barometric pressure.
+Like other top-of-the-line analog G-Shock watches, it has a sapphire crystal.
 List price is $750.
-Perhaps the main thing that has caused all the excitement about this watch is simply the way it looks.
-Until now, the high-end G-Shock analog watches have been aviation and luxury models.
-The Mudmaster is very big and tough-looking with its military-inspired styling.
+Until the GWG-1000, high-end analog G-Shock watches were aviation and luxury models.
+The Mudmaster is very large and tough-looking with its military-inspired styling.
 It is essentially the first G-Shock of its kind: the high-end tactical analog G-Shock.